About Trampoline Gymnastics

 Give your child the right start in life.
 Let them experience Trampoline Sports and watch them bounce their way to a happier, healthier life.

-Synchronised Trampoline is judged the same as individual trampoline but there are two competitors bouncing on separate trampolines.
-Competitors are marked on how well they stay synchronised with each other.
-The routines that they perform must be identical and if either competitor performs a different skill or even the same skill in a different position the routine stops at that skill and they will receive a score for the part of the routine performed before the error.
+Synchronized Trampoline is judged the same as individual trampoline but there are two competitors bouncing on separate trampolines.
+Competitors aim to perform the same routine at exactly the same time.
+Competitors are marked on how well they stay synchronized with each other and an execution score is given for the performance by each athlete.
+The routines that they perform must be identical.
+If either competitor performs a different skill or even the same skill in a different body position the routine terminates at that skill and they will only receive a score for the part of the routine performed prior to the error.

 Competitors perform two different passes consisting of two skills in a preliminary round and another two passes for finals.
-No skills may be repeated on the same section of the DMT in these four passes or no degree of difficulty will count for that skill.
+No skills may be repeated in these four passes or no degree of difficulty will count for that skill.
+A skill is not counted as a repeat if it is done on a different part of the double mini, eg. spotter or mount.